 Traditional copywriting is strongly associated with the work of advertising agencies.
 Ad copywriters produce adverts, brochures and sales letters using persuasive language to entice users to start using a product or buy a service.

-The term copywriting is also used for other types of text production, like web content, marketing copy and blog writing.
+The term copywriting is also often used for other types of text production, including web content, marketing copy and blog writing.

 The main difference between UX writing and copywriting is that the bulk of UX writing is done after a user has completed a purchase or signed up for a service or app.
 As a result, there is no need to try to sell something.
 Instead, the goal of the writer is to make sure it is easy and pleasant to use the product or service.

 Another fundamental difference is that copywriters often work with long-form copy.
 UX writing on the other hand has a huge connection to microcopy.
 And what’s microcopy?
 We have a whole separate article on the subject.
 Here’s just a quick explanation and one example:

 Anyway, back to copywriting and UX writing.
 There is plenty of overlap between the two.
 There is a lot of typical UX writing to be done before a purchase has been made (sign-up forms, for example).
 Another cross-over example is the copy needed to persuade people to upgrade from a free to a paid version.

 The relation between UX writing and content strategy